 Having generated audio links in Airtable means you can distribute or embed your voiceovers in various ways:

-Use the <audio> tag in HTML to embed your narrations:
+<audio> tag in HTML to embed your narrations:

 <audio controls src="YOUR_GOOGLE_DRIVE_LINK"></audio>